alex-laycalvert/flashcards.nvim/README.md

 # flashcards.nvim

-A Neovim plugin for Flashcards written in Lua
+A Neovim Lua plugin for creating and studying flashcards.

 ## Installing